 SSL_psk_client_cb_func, SSL_psk_use_session_cb_func, SSL_CTX_set_psk_client_callback, SSL_set_psk_client_callback, SSL_CTX_set_psk_use_session_callback, SSL_set_psk_use_session_callback - set PSK client callback

-A client application wishing to use TLSv1.3 PSKs must set a different callback using either SSL_CTX_set_psk_use_session_callback() or SSL_set_psk_use_session_callback() as appropriate.
+A client application wishing to use TLSv1.3 PSKs should use either SSL_CTX_set_psk_use_session_callback() or SSL_set_psk_use_session_callback() as appropriate.
+These functions cannot be used for TLSv1.2 and below PSKs.

 The callback function is given a pointer to the SSL connection in ssl.